 Criteria and Timeline

-Eligibility: Any UNC-Chapel Hill full or part-time faculty (excluding adjuncts) whose proposed project applies humanities and/or social sciences methods or approaches to directly and positively impact constituencies outside the University.
+Eligibility: Full-time UNC-Chapel Hill faculty members (excluding adjuncts) from any discipline whose proposed project applies humanities and/or social sciences methods or approaches to directly and positively impact constituencies outside the University are eligible to apply.
+Previous applicants and/or awardees may re-apply for the Harvey Award to further advance their projects.
+Preference is given to projects based in North Carolina.

 Restrictions: Award funds cannot be used to support research that is solely academic in nature, curriculum development, special events or speaker series, or surveys.